-In order to import your SSL certificate, it needs to be available in a PFX format.
+In order to import your SSL certificate, it should be available in PFX format.
 A PFX file is a single, password-protected certificate store that contains the entire certificate chain plus the matching private key.
 If your certificate is in a different format, you will need to convert it.
 One option is to use this tool.

 - Go to Finder >> Applications >> Utilities, then locate and open the Keychain Access application from the list.